 According to Supply Chain Standard, the new facility in the southern part of the country accomplishes two key roles for Nestle.
 For one, it makes it easier for the company to store the beans grown in the region.
 Bloomberg reported that Vietnam is one of the top coffee growing countries in the world, and more robusta coffee beans come from there than from anywhere else.

-"By opening this factory in Vietnam, we will be closer to our consumers and better able to adapt our products to their needs and preferences," Wayne England, Nestle Indochina chairman and chief executive officer, said at a ceremony to open the factory, according to Supply Chain Standard.
+"By opening this factory in Vietnam, we will be closer to our consumers and better able to adapt our products to their needs and preferences," stated Wayne England, Nestle Indochina chairman and chief executive officer, at a ceremony to open the factory, according to Supply Chain Standard.

 In addition, the new warehouse gives the company more flexibility to deal with natural disasters.
 Increasingly, operations and supply chain management is focused on creating new pathways and boosting market diversification.
 This lesson was especially driven home to companies in 2011, when flooding in Thailand crippled the supply chains of major firms such as Honda, Western Digital and Toyota.
-Afterward, even companies that did not have operations in Thailand realized that they could no longer put all of their eggs in one basket and thus needed to diversify its partners and supply chain optimization efforts.
+Afterward, even companies that did not have operations in Thailand realized they could no longer put all of their eggs in one basket and thus needed to diversify partners and supply chain optimization efforts.